gem/oq-engine/doc/web-api.md

 successfull, the list is empty.

+#### GET /v1/calc/:calc_id/export/:out_key/:out_kind

+Get the exported file for the given output key and output kind.

+Parameters:

+    * export_type: the desired format for the file (`npz`, `csv`, etc.)

+Response:

+A single file or an error 406 if multiple files are generated.

 #### GET /v1/calc/:calc_id/results

 List a summary of results for the given `calc_id`.
 The [url](#get-v1calchazardresultresult_id) in each response item can be followed to retrieve the full result artifact.